jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 The `Test Driven Development`_ cycle is ``RED GREEN REFACTOR``

 * **RED**: make it fail - write a failing test to make sure the test works
-* **GREEN**: make it pass - write the simplest thing to make the failing test pass
+* **GREEN**: make it pass - write the simplest thing that will make the failing test pass
 * **REFACTOR**: make it better - write a better solution, test or both.
 Usually by `removing duplication`_

-this process can be repeated as many times as possible or until I get to my goal.
+This process can be repeated as many times as needed until I get to my goal.

 how to run tests manually on Windows without WSL
 #################################################################################################